Chad S.A. Gibbs Current Position: Teaching Assistant

 Graduate Student Faculty Liaison Committee Member – Representing student interests and coordinating their involvement in two faculty hiring processes – UW-Madison, 2017-Present

-– Chair, "Kemal H. Karpat Professorship in Ottoman History" Search Committee
+– Chair, "Kemal H. Karpat Chair in Ottoman History" Search Committee

 Co-Developer – Graduate School Application Personal Statement Development Workshop, Phi Alpha Theta History Honors Society – University of Nebraska at Omaha, April 2016